FOSH-following-demand/thermostatic-water-bath/software/MCU/README.md

   * This is the first program that can use the basic PID control, not only PD
   * kp, ki, and kd were set in two different ways, one in _aggresive mode_ and the other in _conservative mode_ ([What is this?](link))
   * new routines for interrupts, they are used to change the setpoint, every turn makes +.1 °C in clockwise rotation and -.1°C in counterclockwise. [how to connect?](link)
+  * The peltier library is located [here](https://github.com/br3ttb/Arduino-PID-Library/), [how to use it?](https://playground.arduino.cc/Code/PIDLibrary/)

   You'll need to install __Adafruit_BME280__ and __Adafruit_Sensor__ in order to try this sketch, refer to [0.0.5](https://github.com/FOSH-following-demand/thermostatic-water-bath/tree/master/software/MCU#program-005) to learn how to.

 ### Program 0.0.5